 Gone are the days of asking developers to code outside of their most comfortable coding environment.
 Our online Integrated Developer Environment (IDE) supports functionalities that candidates use (and love!) in their day-to-day.

-Join our webinar on August 15th, 2018 to learn best practices for assessing Front-end, Back-end and Full Stack developers.
+Check out the recording to our webinar where we cover best practices for assessing Front-end, Back-end, and Full Stack developers.

 To learn more about this or understand how you can leverage the platform for other job roles including Database Engineer, DevOps and more, contact us.